Employee Ownership Trusts (EOT) Services

 Support throughout the whole process

-At Price Bailey, we work alongside you from start to finish and beyond, ensuring a smooth transition process and continued support after completion.
+At Price Bailey, we work alongside you from start to finish – and beyond providing hands-on support to ensure a smooth transition and continued support after completion.

 Phase 1: Qualification, valuation and modelling

-The initial phase involves a thorough evaluation of your business’s suitability for an EOT, ensuring financial reporting meets the long-term obligations of an EOT.
-We will comment on this within the HMRC clearance letter.
+The initial phase involves a thorough evaluation of your business’s suitability for an EOT, including whether the financial position and reporting meet the long-term obligations of the structure.
+Our conclusions on this are reflected within the HMRC clearance submission.

-Simultaneously, our experts develop a comprehensive, long-term forecast built around your management teams’ assumptions.
-This dynamic tool enables you to test various scenarios, ensuring a well-informed decision-making process.
-This supports our clearance letter to demonstrate to HMRC that we understand how the business intends to generate cash in the future and what the use of that cash will be in different scenarios.
+Simultaneously, our experts develop a comprehensive, long-term cash-flow forecast based on your management teams’ assumptions.
+This dynamic tool enables you to stress test various scenarios and supports a well-informed decision-making, while also demonstrating to HMRC that we understand how the business intends to generate cash in the future and how that cash will be used in different scenarios.

-Finally in this phase, we then undertake a valuation to understand what that the business is likely to be worth in different scenarios.
+This phase concludes with a valuation exercise to understand what that the business is likely to be worth across a range of different scenarios.

 Phase 2: Deal planning

-This is normally where additional complexity is added should it be required and necessary.
-This complexity can arise from matters such as de-merging non-operating property, share splits, IHT planning, share options, family matters, raising finance if required.
+This is typically where additional complexity is introduced, should it be required.
+This complexity can arise from matters such as de-merging non-operating property, share splits, IHT planning, share options, family matters, or the introduction of third-party funding.

 Phase 3: Legal drafting and HMRC clearance